ITA–Ensemble

 de Volkskrant

-'With her fanciful direction, Alize Zandwijk has made Birds of a Kind an at times exhilarating performance'
+"With her fanciful direction, Alize Zandwijk has made Birds of a Kind an exhilarating performance."

 Het Parool